 AFTER SPRING BREAK in the country, many city dwellers long to create a nature vibe in their urban space.
 Perhaps even googling "ideas for making my balcony feel like nature."
 Here's a curated guide.

 CLOUD COMPUTING MAKES it cost-effective for contact centers of any size or budget to scale up their IT, engage the power of analytics.
 Summary data won't give you what you need to understand complex patterns.

 USING, COMMERCIAL, SOCIAL and historical data mining to determine threat levels.
-Unintential discrimination can happen when police rely on machines for their suspicion detection.
+Unintentional discrimination can happen when police rely on machines for their suspicion detection.

 SOMEBODY'S GOING TO MAKE THE KIDS BE ACCOUNTABLE Artificial Intelligence (AI) is being asked to comply with fairness and due process.
-Last week, AI NOW Institure proposed an early stage framework structured around Algorithm Impace Assessments (AIAs)
+Last week, AI NOW Institute proposed an early stage framework structured around Algorithm Impact Assessments (AIs)